SZharkov/arbitrum-airdrop-claimer/README.md

   },
 ]
 ```

-## How to run
-In order to run this script you need to have Node.js installed.
-You can [download Node.js here](https://nodejs.org/en/download).
-Once you have Node.js follow the next steps:
-1) Download repository
-2) Open terminal in repository folder and type `npm install` or `yarn`
-3) Run script by typing `npm start` or `yarn start`
-4) If you want to pre-approve ARB for DEXes run `npm run approve` or `yarn approve`

 ## Approve for DEXes
 There is also a script to pre-approve ARB token for trading on DEXes.
 You can approve from all your accounts and be ready once trading on DEX starts.
 By default I added only Uniswap for approval but you can edit `DEXES` in `config.js` and add more DEXes to approve.